In this page

-- This concordat sets out the agreed framework for co-operation between the UK government (including the UK Statistics Authority and Office for National Statistics) and Devolved Administrations, in relation to the production of statistics, for and within the UK, statistical standards and the statistics profession1.
+- This concordat sets out the agreed framework for co-operation between the UK government (including the UK Statistics Authority and Office for National Statistics) and devolved administrations, in relation to the production of statistics, for and within the UK, statistical standards and the statistics profession (the UK statistical system covers all producers of official statistics within the UK).

-- This concordat is made between the National Statistician2, the Permanent Secretaries to the Scottish Government, Welsh Government and Department of Finance and Personnel for Northern Ireland, the Second Permanent Secretary, Head of UK Governance Group in the Cabinet Office, and the Chief Statisticians of the Devolved Administrations.
+- This concordat is made between the National Statistician (Head of the Government Statistical Service and the Analysis Function and Chief Executive of the UK Statistics Authority/Office for National Statistics) , the Permanent Secretaries to the Scottish Government, Welsh Government and Department of Finance (Northern Ireland), the Second Permanent Secretary in the Cabinet Office, and the Chief Statisticians of the devolved administrations.

-- Additionally all arrangements will comply with the Code of Practice for Official Statistics as well as relevant legislation such as the Statistics and Registration Service Act 2007, and associated Pre-Release Access Orders, and the Data Protection Act 1998.
+- All arrangements will comply with the Code of Practice for Statistics and relevant international standards, including the United Nations Fundamental Principles of Official Statistics, as well as relevant legislation such as the Statistics and Registration Service Act 2007, and associated Pre-Release Access Orders, and Data Protection Legislation.

-- This concordat replaces the Inter-Administration Working Agreement on Statistics, which in turn replaced the Concordat on statistics which formed part of the 2001 MoU.
+- This concordat supersedes the 2016 Concordat on Statistics which in turn replaced the Inter-Administration Working Agreement on Statistics, and the Concordat on Statistics which formed part of the 2001 MoU.

 Purpose of the concordat

-- Co-operation with respect to statistics, both devolved and ‘not devolved’4, is essential to ensure that, as far as possible, the UK statistical system meets the statutory and non-statutory needs of the UK government, devolved administrations, international organisations and other users, now and in the future.
+- Co-operation with respect to statistics, both devolved and ‘not devolved’ (definitions of devolved statistics are set out in the Statistics and Registration Service Act 2007 for the purposes of the Act), is essential to ensure that, as far as possible, the UK statistical system meets the statutory and non-statutory needs of the UK government, devolved administrations, international organisations, fellow analysts and researchers and other users, now and in the future.

-- Each party is committed to the common interest of promoting the integrity and independence of official statistics and adherence to high professional standards.
-The concordat is not intended to constitute a legally enforceable contract or create any rights or obligations that are legally enforceable.
+- Each party is committed to the common interest of promoting the integrity and independence of official statistics and adherence to relevant and internationally recognised professional standards.

-- It specifies the basis on which the UK statistical system will:
+- This concordat specifies the basis on which the UK statistical system will:

-- identify the needs of the UK government, devolved administrations, international organisations and other users for UK and sub-UK statistics
+- identify the needs of the UK government, devolved administrations, international organisations and other users for UK and disaggregated statistics

-- prioritise these needs and reach consensus on the statistics to be produced
+- prioritise, and reach consensus on the statistics and statistical infrastructure required to meet these needs

-- produce coherent/comparable official statistics in a way that represents good value for money
+- through a collaborative programme of work produce coherent/comparable official statistics in a way that represents good value for money

 - exchange data and other information, subject to legal restrictions